huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Clears and erases all previously-added overlay items on the specified layer.

-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.clear()